 Certification Commission for Healthcare Interpreters

-Natalya Mytareva, a Russian interpreter/translator, CCHI's Managing Director and one of the founding Commissioners, started her career as instructor of various Russian/English interpretation and translation courses at Volgograd State University (Russia) in 1991.
+Natalya Mytareva, a Russian interpreter/translator, CCHI's Executive Director and one of the founding Commissioners, started her career as instructor of various Russian/English interpretation and translation courses at Volgograd State University (Russia) in 1991.
 From 2000 to 2013, she was Communications Director at the International Institute of Akron, a non-profit refugee resettlement agency in Ohio.
 Locally, she is actively involved in issues of equal access to health care for refugees.
 Natalya is the author and instructor of various courses for interpreters of languages of lesser diffusion.
 Natalya has delivered a variety of presentations for healthcare and social service providers on cultural competence, working with interpreters and serving newly resettled refugee populations.
 She holds a combined BA/MA degree from Volgograd State University in Philology and Teaching English as a Foreign Language.

 Edna Y. Quartey, CHI™-Spanish